 Pinched nerves can occur when anatomical structures in its immediate vicinity encroach upon the nerve.
 In other words, the nerve becomes compressed by obstructions such as bones, tendons, muscles, or cartilage.
 The application of too much pressure subsequently interferes with that particular nerve’s ability to function.
 This translates to pain, numbness, and uncomfortable symptoms for the patient.

-This situation can occur in different parts of the body although it mainly affects the back or neck.
+This situation can occur in different body parts, mainly affecting the back or neck.
 And, although this condition can be remedied by proper rest including sleep hygiene and massage, sometimes, nothing short of a visit to the orthopedic surgeon will provide comfort.

-Damage caused by pinched nerves can be transient in its duration or long-lasting.
+Damage caused by pinched nerves can be transient or long-lasting.
 And while doctors can’t fully cure this condition in some patients, the right health treatment will alleviate pinched nerve pain.

 Symptoms of A Pinched Nerve

-This condition usually comes with a number of symptoms which signal to its presence.
+This condition usually comes with a number of symptoms that signal its presence.
 The most common sign of its occurrence, however, is the presence of pain.
 Other signs and symptoms that herald the occurrence of a pinched nerve include:

 Some of the symptoms listed above can worsen when you attempt to move certain parts of your body such as your head or neck.
 These symptoms can also intensify at night while you attempt to sleep.